Finite Element Analysis (FEA) Services

 • Experience Includes

-Partial List of ASME Codes We Reference
+Partial List of Codes & Standards We Reference

 Learn from the experience of others.
 Especially when one such “other” is Dr. William O’Donnell, PhD, PE, Founder and President of O’Donnell Consulting Engineers, Inc., and ASME “Engineer of the Year” – his 50 years of experience in analysis of components including fatigue and fracture safety evaluations and failure analyses are now comprised in this volume.